PaganWinter/devops-training-docker/README.md

 ### threetier app
 ```
+docker: build images and push to dockerhub
+DB: deploy DB using ansible
+kubectl: deploy BE and FE
+AWS: deploy DNS

 add jenkins user to docker group and restart jenkins service
 install ansible and boto libs for ansible
 copy ~/.kube/config to /var/lib/jenkins and change owner to jenkins user